Knowing how solar energy works step-by-step, and how the panels themselves work is just as important as making them work for you.

 A Credit score in the high 600s is usually the minimum requirement, but this will vary from solar provider to solar provider, and from financing party to financing party.

 Adding solar panels to your home literally changes the energy infrastructure of your residence.
 This makes homeownership a requirement of residential solar.

 Although HOAs and apartment complexes have gone solar to reduce their tenants’ energy bills, the decision an individual makes to go solar hinges on him or her owning the home on which they want to install solar panels.

-3. A Solar Panel Provider with Great Warranty Options
+3. Find a A Solar Panel Provider with Great Warranty Options